dr-natetorious/book-Fuzz_Testing/Chapters/7_JavaScript.md

-# Chapter 7: JavaScript Service Reliability with Jazzer.js
+# JavaScript Service Reliability with Jazzer.js

 *Applying libFuzzer techniques from Chapter 2 to discover bugs in your chat application code*